Peter Snayers: Life

 Snayers was born in Antwerp, where he was baptized on 24 November 1592.
 His father Lodewijk was the city messenger of Antwerp for Brussels.
+His mother was Catharina Gijsberts.
+His oldest brother, also called Lodewijk, became a successful merchant with an extensive international network of contacts.
+Another brother called Eduard would become a master painter in 1617 and was also a merchant.
+In 1611 Peter joined the Sodaliteit der Bejaarde Jongmans (Society of the Bachelors of Age), a fraternity for bachelors established in Antwerp by the Jesuit order.
+This Society's membership consisted principally of citizens from the elite and wealthy middle classes including artists and merchants.
+Through his membership of the Society, Peter was able to access an important network of contacts which would help boost his career.
 He was enrolled as a pupil of Sebastiaen Vrancx in Antwerp's Guild of St. Luke in 1612.
 Sebastiaen Vrancx was a prominent battle and genre painter.
-In 1613, Snayers became a master in the Guild.
+In 1613, Snayers was registered as a master painter in the Guild.

 In 1618, Snayers married Anna Schut, a cousin of the painter Cornelis Schut.
 Their first child Cornelis was baptized on 8 September 1620.
 Snayers achieved success as an artist.
 In Antwerp, the family lived in luxury and Snayers participated annually in the lavish banquet of the chamber of rhetoric Violieren.

 Snayers joined the painters' guild in Brussels on 16 June 1628.
 He became a citizen of Brussels at the same time.
 It is believed he had been working for the Archduke Albert (died in 1621) while living in Antwerp.
 He had been appointed court painter and 'domesticq van 't Hof" (domestic of the court) by the Archduke.
 Snayers likely moved to Brussels in order to pursue opportunities at the court of the Archduchess Isabella, the widow of the Archduke and the governess of the Southern Netherlands.